 Annual Guild Memberships

 The Deep River Potters’ Guild requires an annual membership to access the studio, equipment and various learning opportunities to continue developing hand building and throwing skills.
 The Guild is a place where we encourage continuous development of our members and their families.
-Single Adult Membership and Family Memberships are available for annual renewal as of September 1st.
+Single Adult Membership and Family Memberships are available for annual renewal.

 Last Updated July 17, 2024